 Towards the end of two weeks, I couldn’t ignore the pain.
 I decided to pop into a nearby physical therapist’s office.
 I explained my symptoms, and the doctor recommended a few stretches.
 In hindsight, I did not experience what I would call typical symptoms of a blood clot.
 My leg pain wasn’t excruciating, but more of an annoyance, and I didn’t have any redness or swelling.

 A second doctor came in and said we could do a D-dimer blood test to check for increased clotting factors in my blood.
 Shortly after the test, the doctor came in and said they suspected a blood clot, and I was taken for an immediate CT scan.
-The scan showed I had not one, but two massive clots in both my right and left lungs.
+The scan showed I had two massive clots in both lungs, or a bilateral pulmonary emboli.